 top of page

-Red Mullet and Sauce Maltese
+Red Mullet and Sauce Maltaise

-Red Mullet and Sauce Maltese
+Red Mullet and Sauce Maltaise

 Caroline, originally from Brazil and working as a private chef in London for five years, delivered an exemplary performance that closely mirrored the textbook demonstration.
 She immediately set all four pans going: a hollandaise reduction (shallots, white wine vinegar, white wine) and a separate blood orange reduction started simultaneously, fennel braised with vegetable stock and vermouth, and butter going on early.
 She used fish tweezers to pin-bone the red mullet precisely, constructed the hollandaise correctly by whisking egg yolks with the cooled reduction on a bain marie before adding butter, and incorporated both reductions at the appropriate stage.
 Under extreme time pressure in the final seconds, she still paused to add a touch of colour to the braised fennel.
 Her citrus salad included mint.